In the Presence of Dinosaurs: Chapter 2: Veiled Woodlands

-This second chapter focuses on the areas that will become the Petrified Forest during the Triassic.
-Here, Phytosaurs such as Rutiodon and Rauisuchians such as Postosuchus dominate as the region's top predators and Aetosaurs and Dicynodonts play the role of the local large herbivores.
-Dinosaurs such as Coelophysis and Fabrosaurs also dwell here but are considered uncommon animals in the ecosystem.
+This second chapter focuses on the areas that became the Petrified Forest during the Triassic.
+Here, Phytosaurs such as Rutiodon and Rauisuchians such as Postosuchus dominated as the region's top predators and Aetosaurs and Dicynodonts played the role of the local large herbivores.
+Dinosaurs such as Coelophysis and Fabrosaurs also dwelt here but are considered uncommon animals in the ecosystem.